Welding_aluminum

 Also Castings of aluminum alloys can be repaired by Welding_aluminum, with some exceptions, preferably in fully annealed condition.
 Those responsive are then heat treated as required.

-In summary, weldability is best for non heat treatable aluminum wrought alloys except that those which gain some hardness and strength through mechanical deformation (strain hardening like cold rolling or stretching) risk to lose them when heated for welding.
+In summary, weldability is best for non heat treatable aluminum wrought alloys except that those which gain some hardness and strength through mechanical deformation (strain hardening like cold rolling or stretching) lose them when heated for welding.

-Alloys of series 6xxx are easily welded and can then be strengthened by heat treatment if necessary.
-Welding_aluminum of other heat treatable alloys is generally not recommended.
+Welding_aluminum of other heat treatable alloys is not recommended.
 Cast alloys fall within the same criteria depending upon their chemical composition, and their weldability varies accordingly.

 Filler metal selection...

-An Article on the Selection of Aluminum Alloy Filler Metal
+An Article on the Selection of Aluminum Alloy Filler Metal was included in our Practical Welding Letter No. 04 of December 2003.

-To see the article click here
+To see the article click on PWL#004.

 An Article on Filler Metals for Aluminum-Lithium Alloys was published on the May 2005, Issue No. 21 of Practical Welding Letter.
-To read the article click on Issue No. 21.

 An Article on Weld repair of Aluminum Castings was published in Issue 42 of Practical Welding Letter for February 2007.
-Click on PWL#042 to read it.

 An Article on Welding Effects on Aluminum Structures was published in section (3) of Issue 44 of Practical Welding Letter for April 2007.
-Click on PWL#044 to read it.

 Best weld quality depends on thorough cleaning of the base metal before Welding_aluminum and should be conducted by chemical or mechanical means in order to remove not only foreign material but also the oxide layer which forms on the surface by normal exposition in air.